Facts about Short-Term Rentals

 • STRs make up 3% of Vermont’s housing stock

-• 17% of Vermont’s housing stock are “second homes”
+• 15% of Vermont’s housing stock is “second home”

-There are 3 types of STRs as they relate to the housing stock:
+There are 3 types of STRs as they relate to the housing marketing impacts:

 • seasonal camps, vacation homes with part-time owner-occupancy, rooms without cooking facilities, yurts, “glamping” tents, etc.

-• 3 — STRs that used to be available as long-term housing
+• 3 — STRs previously used as long-term housing:

 • whole apartments and homes in which the landlord has pivoted from long-term rentals to short-term rentals for personal reasons

-• 2022-2023 STR Impact Studies conducted in Maine, New Hampshire, and Canada all found that STR activity has an insignificant effect on rent and home prices.
+• In 2023, STR Impact Studies were published by housing authorities in Maine and New Hampshire.
+Both reported that increased STR activity has had an insignificant effect on rent and home prices.

 • Vermont League of Cities & Towns published Vermont's Housing Crisis: 2022 Municipal Action Paper.